pdefusco/CDE_Innovation_Lab/step_by_step_guides/english/part_03_airflow.md

 ##### Create Spark Jobs

 In this section you will create four CDE Spark Jobs via the CDE Jobs UI.
-It is important that you do not run the Spark Jobs when you create them.
+It is important that you ***do not run the Spark Jobs when you create them***.
 If you do run them by mistake, please raise your hand during the workshop and ask for someone to help you implement a workaround.

 1. Data Validation:
   - Name: name this after your user e.g. if you are user "user010" call it "02_data_val_user010"